Breaking

 kill -9 <child PID>

-Long-term fix: configure nodemon to forward signals to its child:
+Long-term fix: configure nodemon to forward signals to its child and add a small restart delay so the OS has time to release the socket:

 {